What are weeds?

 (This is an "affiliate link", which means that if you click and buy something, I earn a small commission at no extra cost to you).

-It's known by different names in different places: pigweed, fat hen, goosefoot and lambs' quarters.
+It's known by different names in different places: pigweed, fat hen, goosefoot and lambs' quarters are just a few.

 It grows freely round the edge of cultivated land, so if you're picking it from there be careful to check that pesticides haven't been used.